Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Passive attention predicts shared variance across human measures

 A natural question concerns whether the peak correlations achieved by the leading ANN maps are due to the model architecture, attention method, or training set.
 Fig. \ref{fig:ANN-Human}A shows correlations of the ANN maps to the human measures by attention type.
-We used the average correlations across the 6 measures and images as a dependent variable and found that the attention method category explains 42.8\% of the variance, where architecture and training set categories explain 15.9\% and 1.0\% of the variance, respectively (see Fig. \ref{fig:ANN-Human}A for the average performance across all map types, and for each of the human map types).
+We used the average correlations across the 6 measures and images as a dependent variable and found that the attention method category explains 35.9\% of the variance, while architecture and training set categories explain 25.3\% and 1.5\% of the variance, respectively (see Fig. \ref{fig:ANN-Human}A for the average performance across all map types, and for each of the human map types).
 This result suggests that attention type plays the most significant role in our findings.
-Surprisingly, SGBP applied to one of the simplest architectures (the AlexNet network pretrained on ImageNet) showed the highest peak correlation to the Human PC (\textit{r} = 0.71), and was significantly more predictive of the Human PC and human patch ratings than any of the other ANN maps (\textit{p} < 0.001 with Bonferroni corrections applied).
+Surprisingly, SGBP applied to one of the simplest architectures (the AlexNet network pretrained on ImageNet) showed the highest peak correlation to the Human PC (\textit{r} = 0.71), and was significantly more predictive of the Human PC and human patch ratings than most of the other ANN maps (\textit{p} < 0.001 with Bonferroni corrections applied).

 Passive attention models were consistently predictive of the human maps across behavioral tasks (See Appendix Fig. S2, S3 and S4).
-However, there was significant variation in the performance of the passive attention methods.
-On average, the SGBP method (average correlation of \textit{r} = 0.46) was only slightly better than active attention (average correlation of \textit{r} = 0.42) and a t-test revealed no significant difference between the two.
+However, there was significant variation in the performance of these methods.
+For the human PC results, Guided-backpropagation based attention results (GBP, SGBP and GBPxIM; averaged \textit{r} = 0.51) consistently outperformed active attention results (averaged \textit{r} = 0.38, \textit{p} = 0.001), and these in turn outperformed Class Activation Mapping (CAM) based attention results (Grad-CAM, Score-CAM and CAMERAS, averaged \textit{r} = 0.27, \textit{p} = 0.001).
+In addition, we found that the resnet models (averaged \textit{r} = 0.54) produced more human-like maps than the remaining models (averaged \textit{r} ranged between 0.25 - 0.42, \textit{p} < 0.001 in all cases; with the Bonferroni correction applied).
+Finally, comparing results from the model types for which we could extract both active and passive attention maps reveals that guided-backpropagation based attention produces more human-like results than active attention architectures (See SI Appendix for details).